 A curated selection of academic scholarship relevant to hereditary performance, canon formation, and aesthetic reform.

-Current holdings: 2 works
+Current holdings: 5 works

-Current holdings: 3 pieces
+Current holdings: 01

+Materials involving living practitioners are shared with consent.
+Sensitive content is contextualized to prevent voyeurism or misrepresentation.
 RTN treats archival material as historical evidence, not cultural ornament.